-- using them relatively sparingly
+- playing them relatively sparingly/incidentally

 The importance of playing by ear in Piano Portals acknowledges an elephant in the practice room - that the most fluent, expressive players play predominantly by ear, regardless of how they've learnt repertoire.
 They know the sounds of the music in their 'mind's ear'.
 This drives their playing coordination and makes for accurate, beautiful playing, expert timing and control.